 What is group litigation?

 Group litigation allows multiple consumers with the same complaint to band together and pursue legal action as a group.
-This can be less costly (often no-win, no-fee) and more effective than going it alone.
+This may be less costly (often no-win, no-fee) and more effective than going it alone.

 When group litigation might be appropriate: